-Total capital expenditures in 2019 used in the net overriding royalty calculation were approximately \$3.3 million (gross) compared to \$730,000 (gross) in 2018 and \$1.9 million (gross) in 2017.
+Total capital expenditures in 2020 used in the net overriding royalty calculation were approximately \$10.3 million (gross) compared to \$3.3 million (gross) in 2019 and \$730,000 (gross) in 2018.
 The operator of the Waddell Ranch properties has informed the Trustee that, in order to halt the production decline curve and to exploit the remaining potential of the Trust's assets more fully, a more aggressive, robust capital expenditure budget will be necessary in the future and is being pursued.

-In 2018, there were 0 recompletion wells completed and 19 wells permanently plugged on the Waddell Ranch properties.
-Actual costs for this program in 2018 approximated \$1.01 million (gross).
+In 2019, there were 0 recompletion wells completed and 0 wells permanently plugged on the Waddell Ranch properties.
+Actual costs for this program in 2019 approximated \$3.3 million (gross).
 This cost is for the development program and base facilities.
-The recompletions, on average, provided a total of an additional 0 BOEPD to the exit rate annualized average.
-In 2019, there were 2 new drill wells and 0 recompletion.
+In 2020, there were 16 new drill wells and 3 recompletion.

 Texas law requires all temporarily abandoned wells to be either worked over and recompleted to functional status or permanently plugged and abandoned within a five year time frame.
 The Waddell Ranch properties contain over 700 such temporarily abandoned wells.
-In 2019, there were 0 recompletion wells completed and 0 wells permanently plugged on the Waddell Ranch properties.
+In 2020, there were 3 recompletion wells completed and 21 wells permanently plugged on the Waddell Ranch properties.

-There were 2 gross (1 net) drill wells completed on the Waddell Ranch properties during 2019.
-At December 31, 2018, there was 0 drill well and 0 workover in progress on the Waddell Ranch properties.
+There were 20 gross (10 net) drill wells completed on the Waddell Ranch properties during 2020.
+At December 31, 2019, there was 2 drill wells and 0 workover in progress on the Waddell Ranch properties.

-BROG has advised the Trustee that the proposed budget for 2020 will be \$1.4 million (gross) and \$600,000 (net).
-The 2020 budget will not include amounts to be spent on vertical wells, or wells to be worked over and completed, but will be spent on additional facilities and infrastructure improvements and the completion of projects begun in 2019.
-The foregoing capital expenditures budget may be subject to revision after Blackbeard assumes the role of operator of the Waddell Ranch properties on April 1, 2020.
+Blackbeard has advised the Trustee that the proposed budget for 2021 will be \$86.7 million (gross) and \$32.5 (net).
+The 2021 budget will not include amounts to be spent on vertical wells, or wells to be worked over and completed, but will be spent on additional facilities and infrastructure improvements and the completion of projects begun in 2020.

+In 2020, lease operating expense and property taxes on the Waddell Ranch properties amounted to approximately \$19.6 million.
 In 2019, lease operating expense and property taxes on the Waddell Ranch properties amounted to approximately \$23.4 million.
 In 2018, lease operating expense and property taxes on the Waddell Ranch properties amounted to approximately \$23.1 million.
-In 2017, lease operating expense and property taxes on the Waddell Ranch properties amounted to approximately \$16.4 million.